EarthPol/Ideas/README.md

 # Ideas
-Private facing ideas github page to go over concepts and planning for ideas.
+Public facing ideas github page to go over concepts and planning for ideas.